sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

 ## Submission

 1. Your lab work must be tracked in a git repository.
-1. Push your local lab work up to a repostiory on your GitHub account.
+1. Push your local lab work up to a repository on your GitHub account.
 1. Don't forget to do the <a href="mongo-relationships.md" target="_blank">pre-reading</a> to prep for Monday!
 7. Answer a few questions and submit the link to your finished lab on GitHub in <a href="https://docs.google.com/forms/d/1r8kZSa76l6yEYY9u2fha3snBBtpmLjaTUmrpNBkGr9g/viewform" target="_blank">this homework submission form</a>.